-In December 2017, the Company utilized the 2016 Shelf Registration Statement and completed the Registered Direct Offering, whereby it sold an aggregate of \$9.5 million worth of units ("Units") at a purchase price of \$5.325 per Unit with each Unit consisting of (i) one share of the Company's common stock, and (ii) a warrant to purchase one share of common stock at an exercise price equal to \$5.25 per share.
-The Company sold an aggregate of 1,783,587 Units for gross proceeds of approximately \$9.5 million and net proceeds of approximately \$8.8 million, net of underwriting discounts and offering expenses.
-Additionally, the Company issued 107,015 Placement Agent Warrants.

-The Company incurred issuance costs associated with the Units offering of \$745,856, which included \$81,000 related to issuance of 107,015 Placement Agent Warrants, of which, \$583,768 was allocated to the common stock sold and was recorded as a reduction to equity.
+In December 2017, the Company completed a registered direct offering (the "2017 Registered Direct Offering"), whereby it sold an aggregate of \$9.5 million worth of units ("Units") at a purchase price of \$5.325 per Unit with each Unit consisting of (i) one share of the Company's common stock, and (ii) a warrant to purchase one share of the Company's common stock at an exercise price equal to \$5.25 per share (the "Common Warrants").
+The Company sold an aggregate of 1,783,587 Units for gross proceeds of approximately \$9.5 million and net proceeds of approximately \$8.8 million, after deducting placement agent fees and offering expenses.
+Additionally, the Company issued 107,015 warrants at an exercise price of \$6.652 per share to certain investors affiliated with H.C.
+Wainwright & Co., LLC, placement agent for the 2017 Registered Direct Offering (the "Placement Agent Warrants").
+The Company incurred issuance costs associated with the 2017 Registered Direct Offering of \$745,856, which included \$81,000 related to issuance of the Placement Agent Warrants, of which, \$583,768 was allocated to the common stock sold and was recorded as a reduction to equity.
 The remaining amount was allocated to the Common Warrants and was expensed.
-The Placement Agent Warrants have the same terms as the Common Warrants, except for the exercise price of \$6.6562 per share.
+The Placement Agent Warrants had the same terms as the Common Warrants, except for the exercise price of \$6.6562 per share.
+The Common Warrants priced at \$5.25 and Placement Agent Warrants priced at \$6.6562 utilized the 2016 Shelf Registration Statement for a total of \$9.4 million and \$712,313.
+Both the Common Warrants and the Placement Agent Warrants were not exercised and subsequently were terminated in December 2018